 “You’re wrong,” a friend of mine said.
 “You’re wrong about me, and the little theories you have about people always end up being wrong.
 You’re so wrong about so many things, in fact, that I’m beginning to wonder if you might be just plain stupid.”

-I don’t care what level of schooling one achieves, or the level of intelligence one gains through experience, such a charge hits hard.
-The subject of such an assessment might attempt to defuse the power of the characterization by examining the accessor’s comparative intelligence level, and the motivations they have for making such a charge, but it inevitably leads to some soul searching.
+I don’t care what level of schooling one achieves, or the level of intelligence one gains through experience, such a charge goes to the bone.
+The subject of such an assessment might attempt to defuse the power of the characterization by examining the accessor’s comparative intelligence level, and the motivations they have for making such a charge, but it still leads to some soul searching.

 “How can I be wrong about everything?”
 I asked her.
 “I might be wrong about some things, but how can I be wrong about everything?”

 “I don’t know,” she said.
 “You just are.”

 In the course of licking my wounds, I remembered something my eighth grade teacher told me, after harshly grading a paper I wrote.

 I was a disinterested student for much of my schooling years, but I chose that paper to display whatever ability I had at the time.
 I’m not sure why I chose that particular paper, but I think it had something to do with my desire to prove myself to a teacher that I respected, and I think I wanted to prove something to myself too.
 Whatever my motivation was, I poured my soul into that assignment, and I couldn’t wait to see the grade I received.
 I also thought there would be effusive praise to follow.

 I was wrong on both counts, and it crushed me.
 “I worked my tail off on this assignment,” I told her with that graded paper in hand.